ProgrammingForDoers/demo-simple-express-api/README.md

 - **Tail logs:** `bin/services logs`
 - **Restart the stack and tail logs:** `bin/services down; bin/services; bin/services logs`

-**Note**: For some kinds of code changes, you may need to restart the stack for them to take effect:
+**Note**: For some kinds of code changes, you may need to restart the stack for them to take effect